skip to Main Content

 Description

 Join us for a transformative journey with the "Driving Change in Healthcare: Equitable Research in Action (ERA) Workshop Series."
-This series, running from September 2024 to April 2025, is designed to empower researchers with the knowledge and tools to incorporate Equity, Diversity, Inclusion, and Anti-Racism (EDIAR) principles into their work.
-Through a combination of expert-led sessions and interactive discussions, participants will explore topics such as Critical Race Study, Intersectionality, Inclusive Research Design, Culturally Responsive Practices, and Unconscious Bias.
+This series is designed to empower researchers, trainees, and research staff with the knowledge and tools to incorporate Equity, Diversity, Inclusion, and Anti-Racism (EDIAR) principles into their work.
+Through interactive, discussion-based sessions led by experienced facilitators and thought leaders, participants gain practical tools and strategies to build more inclusive, community-engaged, and socially accountable research environments.
 Attendees will have the opportunity to attend individual sessions or commit to a cohort experience, culminating in a community of practice that provides a safe space for ongoing support and collaboration.

 Click here to download the flyer for this series.